The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Global decomposition theorem.

 Until now, we have restricted the module~$\Fs$ to a subset~$Y$ but have always computed its radii with respect to the original weak triangulation~$S$, which is a weak triangulation on~$X$.
 Now, we will allow us to change the weak triangulation as well and compute the radii with respect to a weak triangulation of~$Y$.
 In the process, the radii may be truncated, which would lead to a decomposition that is less precise.
 On the other hand, we will show that such a decomposition always exists.

-Recall that, by~\cite[Thm.~4.5.15]{Kedlaya-draft}, every radius of convergence is constant in the neighborhood of a point of type~4.
-In particular, every graph~$\Gamma_{S,j}(\Fs)$ is the skeleton of a weak triangulation.
-It is the only time in this paper where we shall use this difficult result.
+Recall that, by~\cite[Theorem~4.5.15]{Kedlaya-draft}, every radius of convergence is constant in the neighborhood of a point of type~$4$.
+In particular, every graph~$\Gamma_{S,j}(\Fs)$ is the skeleton of a weak triangulation of $X$ (cf. for instance the proof of Proposition \ref{Prop. loc to X_langle i rangle}).